danielrischar/campfire-resources/_songs/grand_ole_duke_of_york.md

 > And when they were down, they were down,
 > And when they were only halfway up,
 > They were neither up nor down!

-**Actions:**
-- Stand up when "up"
-- Sit down when "down"
-- Crouch halfway when "halfway up"
-- This is a great repeat-after-me or call-and-response song!

-**Notes:**
-- Can be repeated faster each time for added fun.
-- Perfect for getting wiggles out during a campfire or den meeting.
-- Works great with all ages, especially Lions and Tigers who enjoy physical movement.